Chagos Archipelago

-The Chagos Islands had been home to the native Chagossians, a Bourbonnais Creole-speaking people, until the United Kingdom expelled them from the archipelago at the request of the United States between 1967 and 1973 to allow the United States to build a military base on Diego Garcia.
-Since 1971, only the atoll of Diego Garcia has been inhabited, and only by employees of the US military, including American civilian contracted personnel.
-Since being expelled, Chagossians, like all others not permitted by the UK or US governments, have been prevented from entering the islands.
+The Chagos Islands had been home to the Chagossians, a Bourbonnais Creole–speaking people, until the United Kingdom expelled them from the archipelago at the request of the United States between 1967 and 1973 to allow the United States to build Naval Support Facility Diego Garcia, which operates under a special agreement allowing significant US military presence.
+The main forcible removal of Diego Garcia's population took place in July and September 1971.
+Since 1971 only the atoll of Diego Garcia has been inhabited, and only by employees of the military including civilian contracted personnel.
+Since being expelled, Chagossians have been prevented from entering the islands.